redhat-developer/vscode-quarkus/USAGE_DATA.md

 vscode-quarkus has opt-in telemetry collection, provided by [vscode-commons](https://github.com/redhat-developer/vscode-commons).

-## What's included in the vscode-xml telemetry data
+## What's included in the vscode-quarkus telemetry data

 vscode-quarkus emits telemetry events when the extension starts and stops, which contain the common data mentioned on the [vscode-commons page]((https://github.com/redhat-developer/vscode-commons/blob/master/USAGE_DATA.md#common-data).